joker-b/botzo/_posts/2023-05-31-And-No-Simpler.md

   path: https://www.botzilla.com/pix2023/bjorke_MBlog__XPK4465b.jpg
   thumbnail: https://www.botzilla.com/pix2023/bjorke_MBlog__XPK4465b.jpg
 categories: [GearHead]
-tags: [Leica, Lumix, Lenses, Zeiss, B&W, Monochrom, Panasonic, Panaleica]
+tags: [Leica, Lumix, Lenses, Zeiss, B&W, Monochrom]
 ---

 ...and no simpler.

 This post is a brief -- and simple -- description of how I set up my L-Mount Lumix S5ii camera for use with my existing M kit.

-There's very little practical information on the about using M-mount on L, even today, 8 years after L-mount was introduced.
+There's very little practical information on the about using M-mount on L, even today, eight years after L-mount was introduced.
 There are <a href="https://youtu.be/p3-DWpYhuNU">advertisements,</a> sure.
 But quick practical guides?
-Didn't find one.
-So maybe tis is helpful info for someone.
+So maybe this is helpful info for someone.

 There are _many_ tricks and video methods in <a href="https://help.na.panasonic.com/wp-content/uploads/2023/02/DCS5M2_DVQP2839ZA_ENG.pdf">the 800+ page S5ii user manual,</a> but nearly all are unneeded here.
 Just a couple of steps: